MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/index.md

 ### Step 1: Sign up for a Microsoft Teams account (free)

-A [!include[pn-microsoft-teams](../../includes/pn-microsoft-teams.md)] account is required to use [!include[pn-dyn-365-remote-assist](../../includes/pn-dyn-365-remote-assist.md)] mobile.
+A [!include[pn-microsoft-teams](../../includes/pn-microsoft-teams.md)] account is required to use [!include[pn-dyn-365-remote-assist](../../includes/pn-dyn-365-remote-assist.md)] for mobile.
 If you don’t already have a [!include[pn-teams](../../includes/pn-teams.md)] account, you can [create a Teams account for free](https://businessstore.microsoft.com/en-us/create-account/signup?products=CFQ7TTC0K8P5:0001&lm=deeplink&lmsrc=freePageWeb&cmpid=FreemiumSignUpHeader).

 ### Step 2: Download the app

-1. Go to the [!include[tn-google](../../includes/tn-google.md)] Play Store: https://play.google.com/store/apps/details?id=com.microsoft.ramobile.
+1. Go to the [!include[tn-google](../../includes/tn-google.md)] Play Store: https://play.google.com/store/apps/details?id=com.microsoft.ramobile or Apple Store: .

 2. Select **Download**.

 ### Step 3: Sign in to the app for the first time

-1. After you’ve downloaded the app, open it on your [!include[tn-android](../../includes/tn-android.md)] phone.
+1. After you’ve downloaded the app, open it on your phone or tablet.

 2. Sign in with your [!include[pn-microsoft-teams](../../includes/pn-microsoft-teams.md)] account.